HiptJo/active-connect/README.md

 ## Usage

-Active-Connect is primarily designed for server-side applications.
+Active-Connect is designed for the entire communication process, but this package contains the server-side implementation.
 To connect an Angular application with an Active-Connect server, developers can use the `active-connect-ng2` framework available via npm.

-update this section: it is designed for the entire communication - this package contains the part used on the server-side

 ## Contributions